"Harry Potter and the Goblet of Fire"

 | back to top |

-"Harry Potter and the Order of the Phoenix" (Scholastic Inc., 1st American Edition, Hardcover, 2003, read: August 03)
+(Scholastic Inc., 1st American Edition, Hardcover, 2003, read: August 03)

 "There is a door at the end of a silent corridor.
 And it's haunting Harry Potter's dreams.
 Why else would he be waking in the middle of the night, screaming in terror?
 Here are just a few things on Harry's mind: A Defense Against the Dark Arts teacher with a personality like poisoned honey.
 A venomous, disgruntled house-elf.
 Ron as keeper of the Gryffindor Quidditch team.
 The looming terror of the end-of-term Ordinary Wizarding Level exams.